 These labels can easily be found at office supply and dollar stores.

-At the time of the swap, it’s important to determine among guests whether the toys are going to be return to the original owner, or whether the toys are being traded permanently.
+At the time of the swap, it’s important to determine among guests whether the toys are going to return to the original owner, or whether the toys are being traded permanently.

 Toy swaps are a great way to curb the spending on new toys and done efficiently, can help to get new toys on a regular basis.